 - Oil Pan Gasket – As you know, the transmission has an oil pan which houses the fluid and filter.
 The oil pan gasket is what seals and secures the pan in place at the bottom of the transmission.
 You won’t necessarily need to change the gasket if you’re changing the fluid and filter, but if it is worn out then you might have to.
 The mechanic will make that determination.

-- Transmission Fluid – The manual transmission fluid is obviously the main thing that you’ll need to change.
+- Transmission Fluid – The automatic transmission fluid is obviously the main thing that you’ll need to change.
 It is also the cheapest feature to replace in comparison to actual physical parts like a filter or gasket.

 - Filter – With all the debris that the transmission filter catches, it will likely need to be replaced at the same time you replace the transmission fluid.
 Otherwise, the buildup of debris will impair its ability to filter any new automatic transmission fluid you add.

 Manual Transmission Fluid Change Cost